OSeMOSYS-FlexTool-integration/OSeMOSYS-FlexTool/README.md

 9. Run `OSeMOSYS_results_to_flextool`.
 This replaces the capacity values in the flextool input database with the results.
 10. Now you are ready to run `Flextool3` and `Import_flex3`.
 These will create the flextool results to `FlexTool results db`
 11. You can look at the results from the database directly or export them to excel format.
-12. If the results include upward penalties, the system requires more production capacity.
+12. If the results include upward penalties, the system is not flexible enough to cover the situations where the VRE production is low or the demand is high.

 13. (OPTIONAL) The `Osemosys__data` database contains your osemosys data in database format.
 You can use the database editor for creating scenarios and data differentiating them.
 You can do it by: